ewenw/typeorm-factory-tools/README.md

-`typeorm-factory-tools` is a factory library for `typeorm` that supports writing clean, transactional tests.
+`typeorm-factory-tools` is a factory package for `typeorm` that helps your team write clean, transactional tests.

-Inspired by the `factory-bot` gem.
+It is inspired by the `factory-bot` gem and uses viniciusjssouza's [typeorm-transactional-tests](https://github.com/viniciusjssouza/typeorm-transactional-tests) code to monkeypatch typeorm for transaction handling.

 ### Installation
 ```